aristides1000/building-with-Responsive-design/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# News Information Page - The New York Times Clone
+# News Information Page - The Next Web Clone Clone

 > We created a clone of a view of The New York Times portal from scratch.
 ![screenshot](./app_screenshot.png)

-Smashing Magazine Clone
+The Next Web Clone
-This web page was project number 5 of the microverse curriculum.
+This web page was project number 6 of the microverse curriculum.
-In this project we try to show the visual importance of the elements contained in it.
+In this project we try to show the visual importance of portals with responsive features.

 ## Built With